unplugin/unplugin-vue/README.md

 Transform Vue 3 SFC to JavaScript.

-**This plugin is currently a very early beta!
-Use at your own risk.**

 ## Features

 - ⚡️ Supports Vite, Webpack, Vue CLI, Rollup, esbuild and more, powered by [unplugin](https://github.com/unjs/unplugin).